CQCL/cryptomite/README.md

 `cryptomite` is a modular, extensible high-level Python library for randomness extractions, created by Quantinuum's Quantum Cryptography team.
 At a high level, the library offers state-of-the-art randomness extractors that are easy to use, optimized and numerically precise providing a trade-off of features that suits numerous practical use cases.
+Find out more information in our accompanying [paper](https://arxiv.org/abs/2402.09481).

 The library is available for non-commercial use only, see the license for details.